Learning Self-Consistency for Deepfake Detection: Related Work

+Our approach also lies in this line but has several key differences.
+First, from the methodology perspective, we focus on detecting deepfakes by using a less attended cue of inconsistency of source features within the forged images.
+Second, from the network design perspective, our consistency predictor only contains a few parameters and can serve as a plugin module upon any common backbones.

-\xhdr{Consistency Learning.} The concept of inconsistency has been studied in the image forensic literature~\cite{mayer-sp20}, where image patches are fed as inputs to the model to predict the similarity scores~\cite{mayer-sp20,mayer-ifs19,huh-eccv18,mayer-icassp18,zhou-cvprw17,bondi-spl16}.
-Zhou~\etal~\cite{zhou-cvprw17} propose a two-stream network to detect both tampered faces and low-level inconsistencies among image patches, but the training is not end-to-end and requires additional steganalysis feature extraction.
-Huh~\etal~\cite{huh-eccv18} use a Siamese network to predict the image metadata inconsistency on the local patches cropped from the different images.
-We introduce consistency learning to Deepfake detection and propose a practical end-to-end consistency learning architecture.
+\xhdr{Consistency Learning.} The concept of inconsistency has been studied in the image forensic literature~\cite{mayer-sp20}, where similarity scores are computed among image patches~\cite{mayer-sp20,mayer-ifs19,huh-eccv18,mayer-icassp18,zhou-cvprw17,bondi-spl16}.
+Zhou~\etal~\cite{zhou-cvprw17} propose a two-stream network to detect both tampered faces and low-level inconsistencies, but the training requires steganalysis feature extraction.
+Huh~\etal~\cite{huh-eccv18} use a Siamese network to predict the metadata inconsistency by iteratively comparing random patches from different raw images.
+Nirkin~\etal~\cite{nirkin-pami20} use signals from the proposed face identification and context recognition networks to detect deepfakes.

+In this paper, we introduce consistency learning to deepfake detection and propose an end-to-end learning architecture that estimates the image self-consistency with one forward pass, while capturing the internal relations among patches within an image.
+Besides, instead of using only raw images, we design \ourGeneratorAbbr~to address several challenges to fit face forgery detection better by supplying \ourModelAbbr~with training images that are finely stitched from multiple sources.